Chiuuu0209/distill_img2latex/README.md

 ```bash
 python run.py trainer.gpus=1 data.batch_size=8
 ```
+- Training Result will be generated in `outputs` folder
+- Your model weight will be generated in where you set in config `logger.save_dir`
 - Configurations can be modified in `conf/config.yaml` or in command line.
 See [Hydra's documentation](https://hydra.cc/docs/intro/) to learn more.

 - Note that the default configuration is `conf/config.yaml`.
 To use another configuration, please specify which config file you chose in `run.py`: